The Ultimate FREE Guide to Using Cloth Nappies in 2023

 - Main wash – every 2-4 days, bundle all nappies you’ve already washed once together into your washing machine for a longer more intense main wash.
 This can be done at 40 or 60 degrees.
 Because your nappies have already been washed once, it’s perfectly hygienic for you to add additional items of clothing to this wash load.

-Remember to read our full cloth nappy washing guide for the detailed instructions, which include instructions on how to dry cloth nappies and how to perform a strip and sanitise.
+Remember to read our full cloth nappy washing guide for detailed instructions, which include instructions on how to dry cloth nappies and how to perform a strip and sanitise.

 That's a wrap

 That’s it.
 Thanks for reading.
 We hope this ultimate guide helps you on your cloth nappy journey.
 Remember, by choosing cloth nappies, you're doing a great thing for the planet, your baby, and your finances.
 If you get stuck, we're here to help.
-Any questions, reach out.
+Any questions, please reach out.